 Activities: Royal Mara offers 4x4 game drives, including views of the annual wildebeest migration (seasonal), and bush walks with Maasai guards.
 Special bird safaris can be arranged.
 Night drives are offered (at additional cost).
 Bush breakfasts by the hippo pool or in the open savannah are a great way to start the day, as is a hot air balloon ride followed by a champagne breakfast (at extra charge).
 Cultural visit to Maasai villages are popular.
 Walking through the camp grounds you can watch wildlife by the river and birds in the trees and marsh pond.

 Facilities: The main lodge has a lounge, bar and dining area, with canvas walls that can be rolled up during the day for views of the river and hippo lagoon and to admit the breeze.
 Carvings of animals and Maasai warriors, and a collection of African masks add character.
 There's a large terrace with an outdoor barbecue area.
 There's an additional lounge, dining area and fire pit at the River Lodge further along the riverbank.
 At this site there is also a gift shop selling an interesting range of arts and crafts.
 There is a laundry service.

 Dining: Meals are generally eaten at individual tables in the lodge or outside on the terrace in sight of the hippo lagoon.
 Private meals on your own veranda can be arranged, as can bush dining.

 Children: Children of all ages are welcome, though there are age limits on certain activities.
 Special children's activities can be organised.

 Health: This is a malarial area.

-Communication: There is Wi-Fi internet access in all guest suites and in the lounge.
+Communication: There is wifi internet access in guest suites and at River Lodge.